Photo/Yoshiro Higai

 [Profile]

-Born in Kimobetsu, Hokkaido in 1993.
-He started skiing at the age of two and began competing in alpine and cross-country skiing.
-In junior high and high school, he competed in the National Junior High School Ski Championships and the Inter-High School Championships as a cross-country skier.
-In his second year at Kutchan High School, he discovered backcountry skiing and went on to study at the International Nature and Outdoor College in Myoko.
-After graduating, he joined Color Sports Club in Hakuba and worked as a tail guide, while also continuing to photograph, travel, and compete in freeride competitions as a rider.
+was born in 1993 in Kimobetsu, Hokkaido.
+He started skiing at the age of two, competing in alpine and cross-country skiing.
+In junior and senior high school, he competed as a cross-country skier in the National Junior High School Ski Championships and the Inter-High School Championships.
+In his second year at Kutchan High School, he discovered his passion for backcountry skiing and enrolled in the International College of Nature and Environment Outdoors in Myoko.
+After graduation, he joined the Color Sports Club in Hakuba as a tail guide while continuing to participate in filming, trips, and freeride competitions as a rider.

 ──What kind of work do you do during the green season right now?